 4. On Africa Day, 25th May, would mother Africa be smiling?

-We are very humbled that we have 21 African countries participating in the culmination of the campaign with the global Peace Meditation on the 25th May.
-We are overjoyed that a leading voice of Peace in the world will guide us in stillness and quiet for the continent.
-South Africa, Ivory Coast, Zimbabwe, Kenya, Botswana, Uganda, Senegal, Rwanda, Nigeria, Angola, Ghana, Togo, DRC, Tanzania, Tunisia, Egypt, Malawi, Cameroon, Mauritius, Namibia, Zambia and Morocco have all through the spirit of volunteers joined hands, hearts and minds to organize peace meditations.
+South Africa, Ivory Coast, Zimbabwe, Kenya, Botswana, Uganda, Senegal, Rwanda, Nigeria, Angola, Ghana, Togo, DRC, Tanzania, Tunisia, Egypt, Malawi, Mauritius, Namibia, Morocco have all through the spirit of volunteers joined hands, hearts and minds to organize peace meditations.

 5 What do you credit the success and popularity of the campaign to?

-Teamwork.
-We have the most amazing, dedicated, and visionary team, leading the project in South Africa.
-They truly encompass the spirit of leadership, action and respect.
-Our African team leads are so incredible as well; we all have not met personally, but chat over email, Facebook, Skype, & Whatsapp.
+Teamwork from the AOL volunteers.
+We have the most amazing, dedicated, and visionary team, leading the project in South Africa and the rest of Africa.
+They truly encompass the spirit of leadership, action & respect.
+They are workers behind the scene who just from their hearts are doing.
+Our African team leads are so incredible as well; we all have not met personally, but chat over email, Facebook, Skype, & Whatsup.
 We have language barriers, like in the Ivory Coast & Togo, however despite that, volunteers have been so willing to be part of the campaign, in whatever way they can, big or small, and pulling together as one African team in achieving something bigger.
-Everyone is looking to dive inwards to themselves and be at peace.